manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-tpm-measurements-in-openbmc.md

 #### 2. **Extending a Measurement**

-Extending is bascially generating a hash out of a old hash value & the new hash value.
+Extending is basically generating a hash out of a old hash value & the new hash value.

 we can simulate it by combining multiple hashes into one using `sha256sum`.